d12frosted/elpa-mirror/gnu/corfu-readme.txt

   • Corfu uses child frames to show the popup.
 For now Corfu falls back to the default setting of the `completion-in-region-function' on non-graphical displays.
-You may want to use `consult-completion-in-region'.
+You can use one of the alternatives in terminals.

   • Corfu does not sort by history, since `completion-at-point' does not maintain a history (See branch `history' for a possible solution).

-7 Contributions
+8 Contributions
 ═══════════════

   Since this package is part of [GNU ELPA] contributions require a